How Long Do Moths Live? A Comprehensive Look at Moth Lifespans

 -

 Species: This is perhaps the most significant factor.
 Different moth species have evolved different life strategies, with some prioritizing rapid reproduction and short lifespans, while others prioritize longevity and survival.
-For instance, some species are adapted to survive harsh winters, while others are active only during specific seasons.
+To give you an idea, some species are adapted to survive harsh winters, while others are active only during specific seasons.

 -